Business Team Building for Executive Solutions

 Facilitated Business Team Building Specialists

-Team Building: Towards Executive Solutions….Beyond Fun and Games
+Business Team Building: Towards Executive Solutions….Beyond Fun and Games

 We have already discussed the fact that effective team building is much more than fun and games.
-A simulation or activity is only as as effective as the briefing that preceeds it and the debriefing that follows it.
+A simulation or activity is only as effective as the briefing that precedes it and the debriefing that follows it.
 In fact, although our bias is that team building should incorporate activities that enhance team bonding, team building can still be effective on-site, in a corporate boardroom without any activities.
-The same cannot be said for some of the recreational activities, games and entertainment that has flooded the market, masquerading as team building.
+The same cannot be said for some of the recreational activities, games, and entertainment that has flooded the market, masquerading as team building.
 The term “snake oil” comes to mind.
 Of course, that is too strong but it’s within the ballpark.

 3 Highly Effective Business Team Building Approaches